-By default SSH comes configured in a way that disables root user logins.
-This is done as a security precaution and means that you cannot directly login as the root user over SSH.
-However you can usually get around the need for root ssh login by using the sudo command.
-In some cases though it’s just more convenient to get directly logged in as root.
+By default, SSH comes configured in a way that disables root user logins.
+This is done as a security precaution and means that you cannot directly log in as the root user over SSH.
+However, you can usually get around the need for root ssh login by using the sudo command.
+In some cases, though it’s just more convenient to get directly logged in as root.

 Enable root login over SSH

-- As the root user, edit the sshd_config file found in /etc/ssh/sshd_config:
+First of all, as the root user, edit the sshd_config file found in /etc/ssh/sshd_config:

-- Add the following line to the file, you can add it anywhere but it’s good practice to find the block about authentication and add it there.
+Next, add the following line to the file, you can add it anywhere but it’s good practice to find the block about authentication and add it there.

-- Save and exit the file.
+Then, save and exit the file.

-- Restart the SSH server:
+Lastly, restart the SSH server:

-systemctl restart sshdOr
+systemctl restart sshd Or

 service sshd restart

 And that’s it!
 With the new line added and the SSH server restarted you can now connect via the root user.
-In this instance you’re gonna be able to login with the root user with either the password or an ssh key.
+In this instance, you’re gonna be able to login with the root user with either the password or an ssh key.

-For extra security you can set the value to `without-password` instead of yes.
+For extra security, you can set the value to `without-password` instead of yes.
 So you would paste in the following in step 2 instead:

 This process should work on pretty much any Linux based server with the ssh server installed.
 If you are using a cPanel server though you can easily control this setting from the WHM interface.
-In these cases it’s recommended to control this setting from your control panel interface.
+In these cases, it’s recommended to control this setting from your control panel interface.